 Flight Computer Setup

-With all choices of the flight computers, the original M1-M4 signal socket faces rearward in our craft, and signal wires point out and rearward for accessible soldering jobs.
-The array of pins provides an even mounting surface.
+Original M1-M4 signal socket faces rearward in our craft, and signal wires point out and rearward for accessible soldering jobs.
+The socket of the array of pins provides an even mounting surface.

 The 1 mm acrylic sheet of 2.4x3 cm is CA bonded to the tail block as shown in the above diagram.
-The bonding can be visually verified as liquid wetting.
+The bonding can be visually verified as liquid wetting appearance.
 The front of the flight computer uses 3 layers of mounting tapes; the rear uses 1 layer.
-As shown in the below picture on the left, the first layer of the front gets into the nooks and crannies of the electronic components.
-In the middle picture, the second layer covers all the bumps of the front.
-And the third layer smoothes out all the bumps to create a even mouting surface.

 Rotor Setup

-For the prototype build, keep the original 210mm blades; purchase the original Oxy2 193mm (nominally 190mm) blades for the production build, or trim the 210mm blades to 193mm with a pair of office scissors.
-To eliminate tail strikes, the rotor is raised from 180 smart fuselage original positioning.
+The prototype build had 210mm blades; for the production build, purchase the original Oxy2 193mm (nominally 190mm) blades or trim the 210mm blades to 193mm with a pair of office scissors.
+To eliminate tail strikes, the rotor is raised from the Blade180 smart fuselage's original positioning.
 The anti-rotation/GPS mount raises the rotor blades with this mount to match the raised rotor.
-The 1cm x 3cm Kydex sheet is sheered by a pair of scissors because Kydex is flexible enough at 1.5mm thickness.
-Then the sheet is CA corner bonded to anti-rotation bracket.
-The drill hole is marked 4mm below the original mounting bore hole and drilled.
-Then use a soldering iron at 300F beneath (but not touching) the Kydex sheet at pictured below to make a thermal forming bend of 90 degrees.
+The acrylic riser sheet is CA corner-bonded to the anti-rotation bracket.
+Use a soldering iron at 300F beneath (but not touching) the acrylic sheet to make a thermal forming bend of 90 degrees.
 Then the mount is installed and GPS attached with clear mounting tape.

-The height from the upper edge of the upper bearing block to the hub bolting hole axis shall be 30mm to prevent a tail strike during forceful maneuvering.
+The height from the upper edge of the upper bearing block to the hub bolting hole axis shall be 30mm to prevent a tail strike during forceful maneuvering and crashes.
 As pictured below on the left, for the 30 mm height rotor setup, the shaft dent of the V950 shaft coincides with the upper bearing block, and the collar's screw wedges to the dent's upper corner in the picture after installing the collar.
 When friction-fitting the main shaft, the retaining collar's bolting needs dents because the extra friction used to fit the main shaft above the friction resistance can be greater than an undented collar bolting's friction can handle.
-More importantly, during the pull-out of the main shaft, the entire main shaft friction on the motor bell is countered by pulling the collar with a plier, as pictured in the middle.
-The stater rotation stopper is an M3 on the remaining stater base arm after trimming out 3 other arms.
-The bolt head is CA-glued and bolted on half-way.
-Then, the bolt head is trimmed out to save about 0.2 grams.
-But be careful not to wedge the bolt in between the strut for the fuselage and the strut for the servo because that space is not enough for free-vertical pressing of the stater onto the bearing block.
+More importantly, during the pull-out of the main shaft, the entire main shaft friction on the motor bell is countered by pulling the collar with a pair of pliers, as pictured on the right.
+The stator rotation stopper is an M3 setscrew CA-glued and bolted on halfway.
+Be careful not to wedge the bolt in between the strut for the fuselage and the strut for the servo because that space is not enough for free-vertical pressing of the stater onto the bearing block.
 The bolt should be between the 2 struts toward the two sides of the fuselage plates.

 The DFC pin requires a bushing section without threads with the DFC arm.
 Factory partial threaded M2-15mm bolts with 3mm end threading take multiple weeks to deliver, and even then, the non-threaded section isn't a high-quality fit because a bolt is never meant to be a bushing axix.
 For fast production, use copper tape of 1/4 inch to wrap the section in contact with DFC arm bushing.
 The copper foil tape and M2 fully-threaded bolts are part of the essential supplies of the science and art industries and so the delivery is the fastest among all parts of the build.
 As pictured here, the 1/4 inch copper tapes generally have a similar thickness as very thin clear stationary tape.
 The example needs 2 layers of the tape, so the length to use is 2mm x 3.14, about 6 mm.
 The product description of the copper foil tape often indicates "double-sided" adhesion, but, depending on product picture, the adhesive is double-sided while the copper foil facing outside can not be double-sided with adhesives, so the outside face is without adhisives and with low friction.
 The wrapping doesn't need to be very neat or tight because it can always be compacted after inserting into a DFC arm, just by use a screw driver to tun and rub the foil against the DFC arm's inner wall for a couple minutes.